MahaSci/NEA-Seafloor-Litter-Analysis/reports/GEN_AI.md

     * Output:
         * <img src="images/03_hypotheses_AI.png" alt="AI Output" width="70%"><br>

+* **Insights into Visualisations**
+    * AI helped identify suitable chart types for different data variables.
+For example, it suggested bar charts for comparing categories (like litter types) and line charts for showing trends over time (like seasonal variations).
+    * AI offered domain knowledge related to marine litter, providing context for the data.
+This included suggesting possible reasons for observed trends, such as increased tourism or fishing activity affecting litter levels.

 ### Design Thinking

 * AI assisted in the dashboard design process by suggesting helpful charts and graphs for stakeholders.